 3. Ginger Juice: The Gift of Gingerol

 Ginger (Zingiber officinale Roscoe) has long been one of our secret weapons for both flavor and function.
-The spicy root gets that familiar burn along with many of its healthful properties from a little bioactive compound called gingerol; something more of us need to be looking at for our weight loss goals.
-While it doesn't directly cause weight loss (nothing does), studies suggest that it supports it in a number of ways such as through blood sugar regulation, appetite suppression, and thermogenesis.
+The spicy root gets that familiar burn, along with many of its healthful properties, from a little bioactive compound called gingerol.
+Some clinical studies suggest that gingerol helps regulate blood sugar levels, suppress appetites, and increase thermogenesis, all of which are essential to losing weight.

 A study published in the International Journal of Environmental Research and Public Health, found that ginger powder (not even juice) was able to reduce visceral fat adiposity and overall reduction of adipocyte inflammatory gene expression in mice.
 We strongly suspect that these effects are magnified when ginger is consumed in its raw, juice form.